Pjmuthu51/CDCstuff/flex protocol/Flex protocol.md

 **4** Mix well, resuspending the beads 10 times with multichannel pipet set to 40 μl. **Do not spin the plate.**

-**5** Seal the plate with Microseal B (or equivalent) and incubate the plate on the pre-programmed thermal cycler setting "Flex 1"with volume set to 50 μl and lid heated option at 100°C:
+**5** Seal the plate with Microseal B (or equivalent) and incubate the plate on the pre-programmed thermal cycler setting "Flex 1" with volume set to 50 μl and lid heated option at 100°C:

       55°C for 15 min